The importance of seeing a doctor after a car accident in San Antonio

 - Diagnostic test records, such as CT scans, MRIs and X-rays

 - Records of follow-up appointments

 - Physical therapy records and notes

 - Independent medical evaluation (IME) reports

 - Other records that may apply to your particular injury

 Most importantly, you must follow your physician’s instructions exactly, participate in all treatments, and provide your healthcare specialist with all details regarding the pain of your injury throughout the entire process.

 How to file for car accident compensation in San Antonio

 If you or a loved one suffered serious injuries in a car accident in the San Antonio area, hiring a car accident attorney will give you the best chance of recovering any compensation owed to you under Texas law.

-At the Law Offices of George Salinas, we’ll help you build your claim, negotiate a settlement and get you the maximum car accident compensation benefits possible.
+At George Salinas Injury Lawyers, we’ll help you build your claim, negotiate a settlement and get you the maximum car accident compensation benefits possible.
 We’ve recovered over $500 million in damages for our car accident clients.
 The expenses associated with an accident can be high, so you won’t pay us unless we win your case.